 Economic Development Support: a qualitative measure of a project's support within the transportation network of local/regional economic development goals or objectives; or a connection of two or more economically significant areas or routes in the project vicinity that will support local/regional economic development goals or objectives.
-This category will assign points based on no support (0 points), moderate support (2 points), or significant support (4 points).
+This category will assign points based on no support (0 points), moderate support (2 points), or significant support (4 points) as determined by locally adopted plans and community goals.
 Level of support, if any, shall be determined by the TCC and TAC.
+This qualitative criteria will be applied to all modes of P5.0 submitted projects.

-Criteria 0 Points 1 Points 2 Points 3 Points 4 Points STI Safety Score 0-19 20-39 40-59 60-79 80 or above STI Connectivity Score 0-19 20-39 40-59 60-79 80 or above Plan Consistency No, project not contained in an adopted plan Yes, project is contained in an adopted plan Multi-Modal Support No, project does not include or connect any bicycle, pedestrian or transit facilities Yes, project does not include or connect any bicycle, pedestrian or transit facilities Economic Development Support None Moderate Significant scoring criteria).
-The top 11 Highway Projects and top 2 Non-Highway Projects based on the local scoring matrix's total criteria score will be assigned 100 local input points.
-Should the Regional or Division Project's list not contain a Non-Highway project, the top 13 ranked Highway Projects will be assigned 100 local input points.
+Criteria 0 Points 1 Points 2 Points 3 Points 4 Points STI Safety Score This criteria is not applicable for Aviation mode projects.
+0-19 20-39 40-59 60-79 80 or above STI Connectivity Score This criteria is not applicable for Aviation mode projects.
+0-19 20-39 40-59 60-79 80 or above Plan Consistency Applicable for all modes No, project not contained in an adopted plan Yes, project is contained in an adopted plan Multi-Modal Support Applicable for all modes No, project does not include any multi-modal support as defined above.
+Yes, project does include multi-modal support as defined above.
+Economic Development Support Applicable for all modes None Moderate Significant